NEXT UP ON this.

 But it’s important to manage the stress as much as possible, because it can have an impact on results.
 When we’re stressed, ‘Our ability to think clearly is impacted, and concentration and problem-solving skills weakened.
 We also release a stress hormone called cortisol,’ Dudley says, and points out that elevated cortisol interferes with our memory as well as our immune system.

 She highlights pilots as the perfect example of people who are able to stay alert without getting stressed.
 ‘Remaining calm allows them to be able to respond in the best possible way and go through a step by step process to work through the dilemma.
 This rational approach means they can communicate to staff and passengers, review their pilot materials and take the necessary steps required,’ Dudley says.

 She adds that students need to take the same approach and be alert without getting overwhelmed if they want to be at their best on exam day.

-Sometimes stress is inevitable, but according to Dudley, the key to managing and reducing stress is spotting the signals early.
-Some of the signs might something that you feel, like an increase in heart rate, an increase in ‘worrying’ thoughts or an anxious feeling.
+Sometimes stress is inevitable, but according to Dudley the key to managing and reducing stress is spotting the signals early.
+Some of the signs might be something that you feel, like an increase in heart rate, an increase in ‘worrying’ thoughts or an anxious feeling.